 Slice the against the grain to desired thickness and serve.

 Grill London Broil for dinner and change the recipe to make it yours, then share your recipe.
 We are always looking for more recipes to share with our visitors.
-Enter to win a prize in the 2015 Annual DinneRecipe Cooking Competition.
+Contact me to add your recipe with recognition to the site.